MartinRajniak/mobile-reviews-viewer/README.md

     intervalSeconds: 300  # 5 minutes (default)
 ```

+**Frontend**:
-**Frontend**: The app selector in `src/components/AppSelector.tsx` should match the apps configured in the backend.
+- The app selector in `src/components/AppSelector.tsx` should match the apps configured in the backend.
+- The time window selector allows users to choose from preset time ranges: 12 hours, 24 hours, 48 hours (default), 72 hours, 7 days, or 30 days.
+- Reviews are automatically refreshed every 5 minutes and when the time window selection changes.

 ### Testing & Development